apache/beam/templates/README.md

 ## Build Apache Kafka to Google Pub/Sub Flex Dataflow Template

-Dataflow Flex templates package the pipeline as a Docker image and stage these images on your project's [Container Registry](https://cloud.google.com/container-registry).
+Dataflow Flex Templates package the pipeline as a Docker image and stage these images on your project's [Container Registry](https://cloud.google.com/container-registry).

 ### Assembling the Uber-JAR

-The Dataflow Flex templates require your Java project to be built into an Uber JAR file.
+The Dataflow Flex Templates require your Java project to be built into an Uber JAR file.

 Navigate to the Beam folder: